arizona

 Contests & Issues Audited

-The contests to be audited shall include up to five (5) races: one statewide ballot measure (if applicable), one statewide office, one US Senate or US House of Representatives, one state legislative office, presidential race.
+The contests to be audited include up to five races: one statewide ballot measure (if applicable), one statewide office, one US Senate or US House of Representatives contest, one state legislative office, and the presidential race (in presidential election years).
 The particular contest is chosen at random, when applicable.

 Addressing Discrepancies

-If the audit count differs by more than a specified percentage from the electronic tabulation of the same ballots (and a second hand count confirms the disparity), the hand count is expanded to include a total of twice the original number of precincts.
+If the audit count differs by more than a specified percentage (known as the “designated margin”) from the electronic tabulation of the same ballots (and a second hand count confirms the disparity), the hand count is expanded to include a total of twice the original number of precincts.
 If the expanded count again differs by more than the specified percentage, the hand count is extended to include the entire jurisdiction for that race within that county.
+Arizona Rev. Stat. § 16-602(C).

-This specified percentage (the “designated margin”) is determined by a seven-person vote count verification committee, whose members have expertise in “any two or more of the areas of advanced mathematics, statistics, random selection methods, systems operations or voting systems.”
+This specified percentage (“designated margin”) is determined by a seven-person vote count verification committee, whose members have expertise in “any two or more of the areas of advanced mathematics, statistics, random selection methods, systems operations or voting systems.”
+Arizona Rev. Stat. § 16-602(K).

 For recount laws, see Citizens for Election Integrity Minnesota website.